-When it comes to project one size does not fit all.
-Every Initiative contains a certain number of cards or other children initiatives that outline it.
+When it comes to projects, one size does not fit all.
+Every Initiative contains a certain number of cards or other child initiatives that outline it.
 However, each child card/initiative may be sized differently.

 We have added the ability to get the cumulative size of the Initiative in a dedicated field.

 The cumulative size of the Initiative is calculated as the sum of the sizes of all its child cards.

 The system considers if there is a further breakdown of the linked work items in a hierarchy, in order to sum up the actual total size.

 If the card size field is empty, the default size of the card is “1”.

 Here is an example of how the system calculates the cumulative size:

 Example 1: If you break down your work into a hierarchy of two levels, then the Initiative's cumulative size equals the sum of the sizes of its children cards (15).

 Example 2: If the work structure is in a multi-level hierarchy, here is how we get the cumulative size.